 - Know Your Government: a 3-day event in Olympia, focusing on a different governmental topic each year.

-- State Leaders Forum: a weekend training event for both adult and teen leaders, held in a different county each year.
+- State Teen Leadership Conference: a weekend training event for both adult and teen leaders, held in a different county each year.

 - Western Leader Forum: a weekend training event for adult and teen leaders, held in a different county each year.